 By incorporating Complete Streets guiding principles, the City will advance its efforts to create a transportation network that provides safety and accessibility for all users of our roadways, trails, and transit systems, including pedestrians, bicyclists, transit riders, motorists, freight and commercial vehicles, and emergency vehicles.
 The City also recognizes that Complete Streets can increase everyday physical activity by enabling additional walking and bicycling by its residents and visitors.
 The City’s Complete Streets Policy will be applied in all decision-making for related infrastructure planning and construction.(See Brochure)

-In order to qualify for state grant funding to assist in the implementation of our Complete Streets goals, the City must complete a Prioritization Plan, identifying the top ranked 15 projects recommended for construction.
-These projects are in the process of being identified by the City’s Complete Streets Working Group, which convened its first meeting in May 2017.
+In order to qualify for state grant funding to assist in the implementation of our Complete Streets goals, the City was required to complete a Prioritization Plan, identifying the top ranked projects recommended for construction.

 Possible projects to include on the list were identified after soliciting public input, as summarized below: